Audio/MIDI multitrack recording software

 • Markers

-A song file does not include any audio or MIDI data, it contains only references to the audio/MIDI files used by the tracks (ie. these audio/MIDI files are needed in order to play back the song).
-All filenames that are stored in the song file have a relative path whenever possible.
-This way projects can easily be moved to other drives or folders.
+A song file does not include any audio or MIDI data.
+It contains only references to the audio/MIDI files used by the tracks (i.e., these audio/MIDI files are needed in order to play back the song).
+All filenames stored in the song file use a relative path whenever possible.
+This allows projects to be moved easily to other drives or folders.

 The currently opened song is shown in the main window's title bar.